rust-lang/ctcft/src/faq.md

 [nikomatsakis] plans to do those things, but he will need help in running the meeting.
 If you'd like to help out, check out the `#ctcft` stream on Zulip.

+### How can I suggest something for inclusion in the meeting?

+File an issue on the [CTCFT Repository](https://github.com/rust-ctcft/ctcft), or contact `ideas@ctcft.com`.

 ### What if I have something sensitive to discuss?

 For sensitive items, this is likely not the right meeting, but we can organize a "closed meeting" if desired.